joshdurbin/joshdurbin.net/content/posts/2020-3-groovy-clibuilder.md

 actual doubleThing is '1.09' of type class java.lang.Double
 ```

+Notice the second to final non-empty line takes the String `doubleThing` and converts it to a double using Groovy's [`as`](http://groovy-lang.org/differences.html) keyword.

-#### Friendlier
+#### Making `littleFriend` Friendlier

-A better way, though, which is less code, allows the parser to enforce correctness, etc... is to set the type on the
+A better way, though, which is less code and allows the parser to enforce correctness, etc... is to set the type on the
-optional declaration itself.
+option declaration itself.

 ```groovy
 #!/usr/bin/env groovy